MaxJackson/HSL_Dev/README.md

 ### QT_dev.py
 Analyzes QT intervals.
 The user selects a file, the channels to analyze within the file, then the QT region for each selected channel.
-The output is written to a text file and to the command line for review.
+The output is written to the command line for review.

 ### CV_dev.py
 Analyzes conduction velocity.
 The user selects a file, the two channels across which to analyze conduction velocity, then the region of data across which to analyze conduction velocity.
-The output is written to a text file and the command line for review.
+The output is written to the command line for review.

 ### Neuro_Pca_dev.py
 Analyzes and graphs spike features.
 The user selects a file and the channels to analyze within that file.